grafana/grafana-image-renderer/docs/sources/flags.md

 To configure the service, any of the following methods can be used:

 - Set CLI flags.
 These are passed in on the command line, and take complete precedence over all other methods.
-  For example, `--server.addr=":8081"` will set the HTTP address to listen on all interfaces on port `8081`.
+  For example, `--server.addr=":8081"` sets the HTTP address to listen on all interfaces on port `8081`.
 - Set environment variables.
 These are set in the environment.
   If environment variables are supported for a flag, they are listed in the help command.
 - Write a JSON or YAML configuration file.
 These must be named `config.json`, `config.yaml`, or `config.yml`.
   There should only be one file; precedence is undefined if multiple files are present.
   Dot-separated keys are nested keys.
 For example, the flag `a.b` becomes `{"a": {"b": "VALUE"}}` in the file.
-  The config keys are always mentioned in the help command alongside the flag.
+  The configuration keys are always mentioned in the help command alongside the flag.

 For example, a complete configuration file might look like this in YAML: